casper-network/docs-archive/glossary/P.rst

 Proof of stake
 ^^^^^^^^^^^^^^
 Proof of stake (PoS) is a type of consensus mechanism by which a cryptocurrency blockchain network achieves distributed consensus.
-The voting power is proportional to the amount of tokens (digital currency specific to this system).
-A popular choice in such systems is then to periodically delegate a fixed size committee of participants which then is responsible for running the consensus on which blocks to add to the blockchain.
+The voting power is proportional to the number of tokens (digital currency specific to this system).
+A popular choice in such systems is then to periodically delegate a fixed size committee of participants, which then is responsible for running the consensus on which blocks to add to the blockchain.

 Proof of work
 ^^^^^^^^^^^^^
-A mechanism using in Bitcoin and Etherium for incentivizing participation and securing the system.
+A mechanism used in Bitcoin and Etherium for incentivizing participation and securing the system.
 In these protocols, the voting power of a participant is proportional to the amount of computational power possessed.